 Knead the epoxy and apply on the cracked area until it is about 1/8 inch thick.
 Allow the epoxy to settle overnight before running the car’s engine.

-There those who will use temporary measures like pepper or egg yolk to seal radiator leaks.
+There are those who will use temporary measures like pepper or egg yolk to seal radiator leaks.
 However, this will not contain the seal for long, and you will be forced to find alternative measures.

 Ensure the engine is cool before installing your tester.
 Pump around ten pounds of pressure into the cooling system.
-If you notice that there is a lot of pressure it means you have a leak.
-When working with the device avoid exceeding 15 pounds of pressure as this will cause further damage to existing leaks.
+If you notice that there is a lot of pressure, it means you have a leak.
+When working with the device, avoid exceeding 15 pounds of pressure as this will cause further damage to existing leaks.

 The coolant pressure tester will help you identify leaks, and you can use any of the methods mentioned above to seal off the leaks.

 All of the above repair methods need to be constantly monitored.
 If the engine temperatures continue to rise even after making the first seal, it could mean pressure is being applied to another area.
-You may finally be forced to purchase a new radiator after performing this leaks repairs.
+You may finally be forced to purchase a new radiator after performing this leak repairs.

-A lower radiator hose cold will cause an overheating problem.
+A cold lower radiator hose will cause an overheating problem.
 The cause of this varies with the main culprits being a leaked hose radiator pipe, a faulty thermostat or hindered coolant circulation.